michelinus/Debian-for-WM8505-Netbooks/README.md

 * A 512 MB swap file is generated and enabled on first boot.
 I suggest keeping this given these systems have only 128 MB of RAM.
 * WPA Supplicant and OpenSSH Server are also included beyond the standard utilities.
 * *Predictable Network Interface Names* have been disabled in Systemd for the sake of Wi-Fi configuration.
-* The *resolv.conf* configuration file is set to use Google DNS.
+* The *resolv.conf* configuration file is set to use CloudFlare DNS.
 * The *eth0* interface is set to allow-hotplug and to use DHCP.
 Interface *wlan0* is set to manual, *wpa-cli* may be used to configure Wi-Fi.

-## Pre-compiled builds
-Builds are available under the releases page, download both the *boot.zip* and *rootfs.tar.gz* files for the build you would like and skip to the "Using the build" section.

 ## Build procedure
-I recommend building this on a Debian system closely matching the version you are building.
-I personally used Debian 9.8 with XFCE in a virtual machine.
-Clone this repository to your machine and ensure the necessary packages are installed.
+To build you must use Debian 9.8 (I used XFCE as desktop environment in a virtual machine).
+Clone this repository to your machine.
 Set *build.sh* to executable if it's not already, and run it!
 Once it has completed, you will have *boot.zip* and *rootfs.tar.gz* files in the parent directory.

 ### Required packages

+All the packages will be automatically installed by the *build.sh* file, however the list is provided down here:

 * aptitude
 * bc
 * binfmt-support